 Throughout the year, the Skirball brings together people of different generations and backgrounds for family-friendly festivals, performing arts programs, and other large-scale events that celebrate community and cultural diversity.
 Enjoy live concerts, dance performances, storytelling, art making, and more.
 Visit the Family Programs page to see what’s coming up!

-Take part in a Skirball Family Sleepover.
-Explore your creativity, connect with cultural traditions, and experience Museum exhibitions through activities.
+Explore your creativity, connect with cultural traditions, and experience Museum exhibitions at these evening programs for families.
 Advance registration is required—visit the Family Programs page to see what’s currently being offered.

 The Skirball Museum’s permanent and changing exhibitions provide opportunities for families to learn together, encounter new and unique perspectives, and appreciate our shared history and creative expression.
 Many of the exhibitions have participatory elements that engage visitors of all ages, while other exhibitions are geared specifically to family audiences.